4d/docs/website/translated_docs/pt/API/CollectionClass.md

 The `.orderBy()` function <!-- REF #collection.orderBy().Summary -->returns a new collection containing all elements of the collection in the specified order<!-- END REF -->.

 This function returns a *shallow copy*, which means that objects or collections in both collections share the same reference.
-If the original collection is a shared collection, the returned collection is also a shared collection.
+Na coleção original é uma coleção partilhada, a coleção retornada também é uma coleção partilhada.
 > This function does not modify the original collection.

 If you pass no parameter, the function orders scalar values in the collection in ascending order (other element types such as objects or collections are returned unordered).
 You can modify this automatic order by passing the `ck ascending` or `ck descending` constants in the *ascOrDesc* parameter (see below).